-A lot of sellers make a lot of sales, but at the end of the month, they are in the negative or with only few dollars left.
-This happens because many of them only focus on getting the sales and how much their totals sales were, without even taking into account the other costs to make the product, Etsy fees, promotions, and the overheads included with running the business.
+A lot of sellers make a lot of sales, but at the end of the month, they are in the negative or with only a few dollars left.
+This happens because many of them only focus on getting the sales and how much their total sales were, without even taking into account the other costs to make the product, Etsy fees, promotions, and the overheads included with running the business.

 Now, we’re going to discuss the different types of costs that you need to be aware of and track in order to have a clear understanding of your profitability.